enter-at/circleci-buildpack-deps-awscli/README.md

 <py-version>-<revision>
 ```

-So for example, `3.7.4-1` would be the first container revision with Terraform 3.7.4.
+So for example, `3.8.0-1` would be the first container revision with python 3.8.0.

 ## Building for Dockerhub